Volunteer at North – Maple Grove Hospital

 We communicate directly with your child in person or via phone and/or email.
 We understand that not all students have personal cell phones or email addresses, but we ask you to please encourage your child to communicate directly with our office as much as possible.
 This experience will help your child strengthen communication and organizational skills.

-We hope your child’s experience at Maple Grove Hospital will capitalize on their personal strengths, develop critical thinking skills, and help prepare them for the future.
+We hope your child’s experience at North – Maple Grove Hospital will capitalize on their personal strengths, develop critical thinking skills, and help prepare them for the future.

-If you’ve completed an in-person interview and received an email inviting you to join the healthcare volunteer team, complete these documents and return them at or before your Human Resources appointment.
+If you’ve completed an interview and received an email inviting you to join the healthcare volunteer team, complete these documents before you have your Human Resources appointment.
+Contact our office if you would prefer a paper copy to complete.

 Junior Volunteers (ages 14-18, enrolled in high school)